 He was stripped naked, his arms were forced outstretched on a beam and spikes pounded, piercing his hands to the beam.
 They lifted him up, attach the beam to a upright post in the ground.
 The gruesome “T” structure could now be seen.
 Lastly, his feet were nailed together into the lower part of the post.
 This all is as painful and as gruesome as it sounds.
 It caused his mother and his friends, standing in the crowd, to mourn, weep and look on in pure shock.

 After awhile, Jesus cried out in thirst, thirst probably caused by his low blood pressure from his hypovolemic shock (John 19:28).
 There he hung, suspended, for hours.
 Every breath was so painful.
 To breath, he had to push his body up against his nailed feet.
-Remember too that his backside was beat, bruised, ripped and cut with the whip.
-As he pushed up, not only would searing pain shoot up from his feet, but also this back was like like cheese on a grater.
+Remember too that his backside was beaten, bruised, ripped and cut with the whip.
+As he pushed up, not only would searing pain shoot up from his feet, but also this back was like cheese on a grater.
 The word painful is not strong enough.

 The design of this killing structure would at times prolong one’s life for days, for Jesus it was just hours.
 After an agonizing time on this structure, Jesus died, he was gone.